kodecocodes/video-awsi-materials/README.md

-# AWS App Sync for iOS: Materials
+# AWS AppSync for iOS: Materials

-This repo contains all the downloadable materials and projects associated with the **[AWS App Sync for iOS](https://www.raywenderlich.com/library)** from [raywenderlich.com](https://www.raywenderlich.com).
+This repo contains all the downloadable materials and projects associated with the **[AWS AppSync for iOS](https://www.raywenderlich.com/library)** from [raywenderlich.com](https://www.raywenderlich.com).

 Each edition has its own branch, named `versions/[VERSION]`.
 The default branch for this repo is for the most recent edition.